Kushi (2000 film): Production

 After watching the premiere show of Vaalee, Rathnam offered S. J. Suryah an opportunity to direct his next venture with Vijay and Jyothika being signed on soon after.
 They cast Vijay for the Tamil version and Pawan Kalyan for the Telugu version.
 As Kalyan was busy with the production of Badri (2000) at the time, the Telugu version got delayed by a year while the Tamil version released in 2000.

 Jyothika was cast as the female lead, although Ameesha Patel was initially considered.
 Vijay began shooting for the film during the same time he was shooting Fazil's Kannukkul Nilavu and revealed how hard it had been to shift between the two characters he was portraying.

 Early reports indicated that the film would portray an illicit relationship where a young widowed mother (Mumtaz) would lust for the lover (Vijay) of her own daughter (Jyothika).
 The producer rubbished the rumors claiming that the film would be a romantic comedy.
 For the role of a mysterious man in Calcutta that appears twice in the film, Jeeva recommended Suryah after they couldn't find anyone else for the role.

 Soundtrack

 The soundtrack was composed by Deva, while Vairamuthu penned the lyrics for the songs.
-"Mottu Ondru" is based on "Why You Wanna Trip on Me" by Michael Jackson, "Oh Vennila" is based on the Portuguese song "Canção do Mar" sung by Dulce Pontes for Primal Fear (1996), and "Oru Ponnu Onnu" is based on the song "Jab Nain Milein Nainon Se, Laaraa Lu" from Jadoo (1951).
-Chennai Online wrote "The one who lets us down is the composer.
+"Mottu Ondru" is based on "Why You Wanna Trip on Me" by Michael Jackson, and "Oh Vennila" is based on the Portuguese song "Canção do Mar" sung by Dulce Pontes for Primal Fear (1996).
+Venky of Chennai Online wrote, "The one who lets us down is the composer.
 But if you ignore the element of imitation, you have a fairly enjoyable score".
 Indiainfo wrote "The combination of director Surya and music director Deva gave viewers good music in Vaalee.
 Deva has once again wielded his baton in Surya's Kushy to come up with some appealing tunes.
 Though some tunes remind one of some old hits, they go well with today's generation".